procount/pinn/README_PINN.md

 To boot into a basic busybox shell rather than launching the PINN GUI, you can *either*:

-1. Append `rescueshell` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+1. Append `rescueshell` to the argument list in the `cmdline.txt` file which is found in the root PINN directory.
 Exiting from this shell will now enter the PINN recovery program.
 2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.
 If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode".
-To prevent this, you can append `disablesafemode` to the argument list in the `recovery.cmdline` file (which is found in the root PINN directory).
+To prevent this, you can append `disablesafemode` to the argument list in the `cmdline.txt` file (which is found in the root PINN directory).

 ## Debug Information